rom-rb/rom-roda/README.md

 ### Loading ROM components

-Relations, commands and mappers need to be registered with the ROM environment before the environment it finalized (this can also be done via the `auto_registration` plugin).
+Relations, commands and mappers need to be registered with the ROM environment before the environment is finalized (this can also be done via the `auto_registration` plugin).
 This means that these components must be required by the app in a specific order during setup.

 You can autoload ROM components from a local path in your app by passing the `:load_path` option to the plugin: